lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 This is important to preserve resources for other users and to ensure you re-enter the RSP in a known state every time.
 To help users avoid issues with stale instances, sessions will be automatically shut-down after 5 days of inactivity, or after 25 days.

+This page focuses on the basic instructions for using the RSP Notebook Aspect, and a few FAQs and Troubleshooting Tips.
+The full documentation for the RSP Notebook Aspect is available at `nb.lsst.io <https://nb.lsst.io/>`_.

 .. _NB-Intro-Login: